The Amnesty CILIP Honour for Carnegie and Kate Greenaway

 Honour judging criteria

-In each category, Carnegie and Kate Greenaway, the panel look for books that:
+In each category, Carnegie and Kate Greenaway, the panel looked for books that:

 - Celebrate the values of freedom, truth, justice and fairness